mullvad/mullvadvpn-app/README.md

   `linux`, `mac` or `win`
 - `$ npm test` - run tests

+## Tray icon on Linux

+The requirements for displaying a tray icon varies between different desktop environments.
+If the tray icon doesn't appear, try installing one of these packages:
+- `libappindicator3-1`
+- `libappindicator1`
+- `libappindicator`

+If you're using GNOME, try installing one of these GNOME Shell extensions:
+- `TopIconsFix`
+- `TopIcons Plus`

 ## Repository structure

 ### Electron GUI app and electron-builder packaging assets